eloylp/goomerang/README.md

 The current implementation supports a graceful shutdown as described in [RFC6455](https://datatracker.ietf.org/doc/html/rfc6455#section-1.4).
 One side of the connections initiates the shutdown procedure, signaling it's not going to send more messages and waiting for the same reply from the other peer.
-Once all processing logic (like handlers) end, the library just returns the control to the user.
-This implementation works in a best-effort way, many things can go wrong in the middle of the process.
+Once all processing logic (like message handlers) end, the library just returns the control to the user.
+This implementation works in a best-effort way, as many things can go wrong in the middle of the process.
 Users of the library are encouraged to not rely on this shutdown procedure regarding data integrity.

-Let's see the shutdown process when a **client initiates** the shutdown procedure:
+Let's see the shutdown sequence when a **client initiates** the shutdown procedure:

 ```mermaid
 sequenceDiagram